-Section 3: Payment on Termination
+Section 2: Payment on Termination

-In the event an employee's employment terminates either before they become entitled to a vacation with pay, or, being entitled to it, before they take it, they shall be paid on termination $4\frac{1}{2}$ %, $6\frac{1}{2}$ %, $8\frac{1}{2}$ %, $10\frac{1}{2}$ %, $12\frac{1}{2}$ % or $14\frac{1}{2}$ % (depending on whether they belong in the category of employees described in (A) or (B), (C), (D), (E), (F) or (G) above respectively) of their wages earned during the period of employment ending with their termination in respect of which no vacation or vacation pay to which they remain entitled has been paid or taken.
+In the event an employee's employment terminates either before or after he becomes entitled to a vacation with pay, or being entitled to it, before he takes it, he shall be paid on termination 3%,5%,7%,9%,11% or 13% (depending on whether he belongs in the category of employees described in (A), (B), (C), (D), (E), (F), or (G), above respectively) of his wages earned during the period of employment ending with his termination in respect of which no vacation or vacation pay to which he remains entitled has been paid or taken.

-Section 4: General Rules
+Section 3: General Rules

-- a) The vacation period is May 1 to April 30. - b) Vacations with pay provided in accordance with Section 1 above for employees in category (A) may not be counted when determining whether an employee has qualified for the vacations provided under Section 1 for employees in categories (C), (D), (E), (F) or (G). - c) Vacations with pay are not cumulative and must be taken during the vacation period except as provided below: - i) Vacations earned under Section 4(d) and (1). - At the start of the vacation year, employees may elect to receive all, part or none of their vacation pay in advance in full weekly increments. - 2) Employees shall have the option at any time during the vacation year to bank paid vacation entitlement in excess of the statutory minimum to a maximum of 2 weeks per year for which the vacation pay advance has not been paid.
-Employees may accumulate a maximum of 6 weeks vacation in the bank. - 3) Banked vacations must be taken prior to retirement and will be paid at the employee's current rate of vacation pay at the time when taking the banked vacation time off
+- a) The vacation period is May 1 to April 30. - b) Vacations with pay provided in accordance with Section 1 above for employees in category (A) may not be counted when determining whether an employee has qualified for the vacations provided under Section 1 for employees in categories (C), (D), (E), (F) or (G). - c) Vacations with pay are not cumulative and must be taken during the vacation period except as provided below: - i) Vacations earned under Section 4(d) and (1). - ii) 1) At the start of the vacation year, employees may elect to receive all, part or none of their vacation pay in advance in full weekly increments. - 2) Employees shall have the option at any time during the vacation year to bank paid vacation entitlement in excess of the statutory minimum to a maximum of 2 weeks per year for which the vacation pay advance has not been paid.
+Employees may accumulate a maximum of 6 weeks vacation in the bank.